kanishk-jain-2001/Flask-React-SQLAlchemy-PostgreSQL/README.md

 React is a Javascript based tool to develop the frontend for web applications

+#### Hooks
+React Hooks are functions that let you "hook into" React state and lifecycle features from function components.
+React Hooks simplify the code, making it easier to use state and other React features without the complexity of classes.
+They enable better code reuse and composition, leading to cleaner and more intuitive code designs.

 ### Axios

 Axios is a promise-based HTTP client for making requests to external services.